KevinJW/ocio-performance-analysis/README.md

-# OCIO Test Results Parser
+# OCIO Performance Analysis

-A Python tool to parse OCIO (OpenColorIO) test result files and convert them to CSV format for analysis.
+A Python toolkit for parsing and analyzing OCIO (OpenColorIO) performance test results with comprehensive visualization and reporting capabilities.

 ## Features